NASAWorldWind/WebWorldWind/README.md

 # Web WorldWind

 ```
-WorldWind team would like to inform you that starting May 3, 2019, NASA WorldWind project will be
+Currently WorldWind is undergoing system evaluation.
+We will not be able to accept any software
-suspended.
-All the WorldWind servers providing elevation and imagery will be unavailable.
-While you
+update requests.
+WorldWind users can continue to access the NASA servers and SDKs, available on
-can still download the SDKs from GitHub, there will be no technical support.
-If you have questions
+Github.
+More information will be provided in the near future.
+If you have questions and/or
-and/or concerns, please feel free to email at:
+concerns, please feel free to email at:

 worldwind-info@lists.nasa.gov
 ```